RickKwok/Course/FinalReviewGuide.md

-Review slides, notes, and workshop materials.
-This is a comprehensive exam over the entire semester.
-Exam will be closed book.
-However, as a good study practice, it is suggested you prepare a one page summary of key definitions and terms in order to help you learn and practice the material.

 * Implement software engineering practices in a team project.
 * Identify practices related to software process.
 * Decide how to test a system and measure coverage.